Home

 Remember that any damage to your cell results to mutations.
 A mutation that can’t be repaired becomes a trigger point for cancer to start and the prevention of the disease becomes extra challenging.

 An alcoholic drink is a proven risk factor for prostate cancer.
-For information on this type of tumor, take a look at this page: What is Prostate Cancer.

 2. Unconsciousness